HandsOnDataViz/book/enroll/README.md

 # Enroll in free online course:<br /> *Data Visualization for All*

-Tell your story *and* show it with data, by designing interactive charts and customized maps for your website.
-This free introductory course in data visualization begins with the basics.
+Tell your story *and* show it with data.
+In this introductory data visualization course, you will design interactive charts and customized maps for your website, with easy-to-learn free tools.
+This free online course begins with the basics.
 No prior experience is required.
 Sponsored by Trinity College on edX.

 ![](trinity-edx-logos.png)